Welcome to Mooseport: Plot

 Former President of the United States Monroe "Eagle" Cole moves to his vacation home in the town of Mooseport, Maine, to escape from his ex-wife Charlotte.
 Harold "Handy" Harrison is the town's local hardware store owner and plumber.
 Handy's job keeps him so busy that he has neglected his relationship with his girlfriend and the town veterinarian Sally Mannis, who is on the verge of breakup.

 After the mayor dies, the town council decides to approach former president Cole about running for the office.
 Cole agrees because, if he is mayor, his Mooseport house can serve as his office and, therefore, can no longer be divided up or sold off in his divorce settlement.
 As a surprise to Cole, Handy's name has also been entered into the race.
 When Harrison finds out Cole is running, he decides to withdraw, until he witnesses Cole make a pass at Sally.
 Handy believes that, by becoming mayor, he can show Sally he is a mature decision maker and win back her heart.

 Tempers rise following the arrival of Cole's ex-wife and campaign spoiler Charlotte.
 Cole's team, led by long-time executive secretary Grace Sutherland and presidential aide Will Bullard, bring in strong support in the form of campaign strategist Bert Langdon, who is looking for excitement since Cole's retirement.
 As the campaigns progress, Cole and Handy both become obsessed with winning the race at all costs, although Handy refuses to resort to cheating.
 Cole realizes that in all his years of campaigning this may be his toughest as he is taking on a genuinely honest everyman.

 On the night before the election, both candidates urge the voters to vote for the other candidate by saying that neither of them will vote for themselves.
 Handy keeps his promise, but Cole votes for himself.
 Upon the revelation that Cole won by one vote, his conscience gets the better of him and he concedes the match to Handy.
 However, Handy lies that he voted for himself as well, and declines office, making Cole end up as mayor.
 Handy later reveals to Sally that he conceded the election because Cole needs the mayorship more than he does and that all he really wanted was to propose marriage to her, which he does.
-As Handy is proposing to Sally, Monroe also proposes to Grace.
+As Handy is proposing to Sally, Cole also proposes to Grace.
 Bert tells Handy that he ran an excellent campaign and offers to be his campaign manager for Governor of Maine, which Handy shows some interest in when he realizes a governor has certain authority over mayors.